crizzy9/.dotfiles/SHORTCUTS.md

 Ctrl + u - erase all search text
 Ctrl + a - paste last line written in insert mode into telescope search
 <Esc> Ctrl + i - select multiple items in telescope in normal mode
+Ctrl + h - In insert mode same as backspace

 # others
 # TODO: setup keybinding and save setting for setting filetype and persist value